robertfeldt/BlackBoxOptim.jl/README.md

 Guide to selecting an optimizer
 ===============================

-In our experiments the de_rand_1_bin_radiuslimited DE performs somehwat better than the classic de_rand_1_bin DE in almost all cases.
-For now it is our recommended "goto" optimizer.
-However, the difference between them is slight (and they both seem to have a problem with the high-dimensional Schwefel1.2 test function).
+In our experiments the radius limited DE's perform better than the classic de_rand_1_bin DE in almost all cases.
+And combining it with adaptive setting of the weights makes it even better.
+So for now adaptive_de_rand_1_bin_radiuslimited() is our recommended "goto" optimizer.
+However, the difference between the top performing DE's is slight.

 Once we have Amalgam implemented we believe that Amalgam(PSO, CMA-ES, DE/rand/1/bin/radiuslimited) will be a very powerful default choice.
 This remains to be evaluated though.